What to consider before purchasing your new pair of hearing aids?

 What type of hearing aids are better for people with dexterity issues?

 My recommendation to patients with arthritis and dexterity issues is to consider in-the-ear ITE or in-the-canal ITC hearing aids.
-The rechargeable feature is a must for this type of patient as they don't need to deal with replacing tiny batteries in their hearing aids.
-A RIC or BTE hearing aid on earmould could equally be a good option for people with dexterity issues.
+The rechargeable feature is a must for this type of patient, as they don't need to deal with replacing tiny batteries in their hearing aids.
+A RIC or BTE hearing aid on an earmould could equally be a good option for people with dexterity issues.

 Do invisible hearing aids support Bluetooth?